Edith Brown Clement: Federal judicial service

-District court

 On October 1, 1991, President George H. W. Bush nominated Clement to the United States District Court for the Eastern District of Louisiana, also in New Orleans.
 She was confirmed by the Senate on November 21, 1991 by a unanimous consent.
 She received her commission on November 25, 1991.
 In 2001 she served as chief judge of this court, before being nominated to the Fifth Circuit.
-Her service as a district court judge was terminated on November 27, 2001 when she was elevated to the 5th Circuit Court.
+Her service as a district court judge was terminated on November 27, 2001 when she was elevated to the court of appeals.

-Fifth Circuit Court of Appeals

-Clement was nominated on September 4, 2001 by President George W. Bush to fill a seat vacated by Judge John Malcolm Duhé Jr., who assumed Senior status.
-President Bill Clinton in 1999 had nominated Louisiana lawyer H. Alston Johnson III to that seat on the Fifth Circuit, but the United States Senate never held a hearing or took a vote on Johnson's nomination.
+Clement was nominated on September 4, 2001 by President George W. Bush to fill a seat vacated by Judge John M. Duhé Jr., who assumed Senior status.
+President Bill Clinton in 1999 had nominated Louisiana lawyer Alston Johnson to that seat on the Fifth Circuit, but the United States Senate never held a hearing or took a vote on Johnson's nomination.
 Clement was confirmed by the Senate on November 13, 2001 by a 99–0 vote.
-She was the first judge Bush appointed to the Fifth Circuit who was confirmed by the Senate.
 She received her commission on November 26, 2001.
 In September 2017, Judge Clement stated that she would assume senior status upon the confirmation of her successor.
 She assumed senior status on May 14, 2018.

 She criticized her liberal colleagues James L. Dennis and Gregg Costa in a dissent on March 22, 2019, regarding a racist gerrymandering case.
 She said that the plaintiffs only won because the panel happened to have 2 liberal Democratic appointees on it.
 Clement also slammed a "majority-minority panel", suggesting that the 5th Circuit's conservative majority would reverse the holding if en banc were granted.